shawnlim97/CiscoCovidBot-Final-/README.md

 ![Screenshot](Miscellaneous/comparecard.png)

 Once submitted, the bot will sieve out the relevant date inputs and extract the corresponding parameter values from the respective [csv datasets](https://github.com/shawnlim97/CiscoCovidBot-Final-/tree/master/Downloads).
 It will also sieve out images from the [Sat_Images](https://github.com/shawnlim97/CiscoCovidBot-Final-/tree/master/Sat_Images) and [NDVI_Images](https://github.com/shawnlim97/CiscoCovidBot-Final-/tree/master/NDVI_Images) folders and get the relevant date-labelled images.
+The images found in these folders are the result of pre-run code on the Google Earth Engine's code editor.
 The final result will be a parameter value comparison as well as a satellite image comparison.

 Example parameter value comparison response: